Skip to content

 Pros

-• Single platform built entirely in-house since 2006.
-No acquisitions, no legacy systems, no middleware connecting acquired products.
-Gateway, risk engine, acquiring, settlement and banking all run on one codebase.
-Worldpay absorbed multiple companies.
+• Single platform built in-house since 2006.
+The core payment stack (gateway, risk engine, acquiring, settlement, banking) runs on one codebase.
+Worldpay absorbed multiple companies across its payment stack.
 Nuvei acquired SafeCharge.
-Adyen built everything from scratch.
+Adyen's first-ever acquisition came in April 2026: Talon.One (loyalty/promotions) for EUR 750M, which sits adjacent to payments rather than replacing core infrastructure.
 This shows up in API consistency, reliability and speed of deploying new features.

 • Banking licenses in the EU, UK and USA.
 Adyen acts as its own acquiring bank, cutting out intermediary acquirers and their fees.
 Most payment processors rent access to banking rails.
 Adyen owns them.
 For high-volume operators this translates to lower interchange costs and faster settlement because there is one fewer party in the chain.

-• EUR 1.39 trillion processed in 2025.
+• EUR 1.39 trillion processed in 2025, EUR 2.36B revenue, 53% EBITDA margin.
 This volume means the fraud engine has more training data than any competitor, the infrastructure handles peak loads without degradation, and the company is not going anywhere.
-53% EBITDA margins with EUR 1.25B EBITDA means the business sustains itself without growth-stage cash burns.
+Q1 2026 revenue grew 16% YoY to EUR 621M.

 • Broadest gambling license support in our database.
 MGA, UKGC, US state licenses, Australia, Canada and Brazil.
 If you operate across multiple regulated markets, one Adyen integration covers card acquiring in all of them.
 Most competitors support 3-4 gambling jurisdictions.